 We will be using cubits.ai for pre-class lecture videos along with question-and-answer.
 I will use these comments to adjust the content of the class.
 You will be able to see the comments that your classmates have made, and you are especially encouraged to reply to those comments.
-As an incentive, I will award +1% extra credit to any student who posts a question or answer 20 times over the course of the semester (a little less than one per lecture).
+As an incentive, I will award +1% extra credit to any student who posts a question or answer 20 times over the course of the semester.
 Those who spam low-content posts to inflate their total diminish the utility of online discussion, and so will be disqualified from earning this extra credit.